nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

-# Compal - Developer Guide
+# COMPal - Developer Guide

 Welcome to the **COMPal** Developer Guide!
 This Developer Guide is still being worked on for now!